-Coach Lenny has held multiple coaching positions as the collegiate, professional and international levels.
-A U.S. Soccer "A" licensed coach, Coach Lenny's experience includes serving as the assistant U.S. National Team coach during the successful qualifying for the 1990 World Cup.
-He was also an assistant coach for the U.S. Olympic team and the U.S. Pan American Games team.
-A former U.S. Soccer staff coach and instructor, he also served as an Eastern NY ODP staff coach and coaching education instructor.
-He was also head coach of the U.S, Maccabiah teams in Brazil, Israel, Venezuela and Chile.
-Coach Lenny was also a successful college coach, leading Brooklyn College to three NCAA Division 1 tournament appearances while compiling a 138-65-20 record during his 14 years at the school.
-His Brooklyn College squad captured the Nepal Cup in Katmandu, while defeating the national teams of India, China and Nepal.
+Coach Lenny has held multiple coaching positions at the collegiate, professional and international levels.
+A U.S. Soccer "A" licensed coach, Coach Lenny's experience includes serving as the assistant coach of the U.S. National Team during the squad's successful qualifying for the 1990 World Cup.
+He was also assistant coach for the U.S. Olympic team and the U.S. Pan American Games team.
+A former U.S. Soccer staff coach and instructor, he served, as well, as an Eastern NY Olympic Development Program coach and coaching education leader.
+Additionally, Coach Lenny was the head coach of U.S, Maccabiah teams that competed in Brazil, Israel, Venezuela and Chile.
+A very successful college coach, Coach Lenny led Brooklyn College to three NCAA Division 1 tournament appearances while compiling a 138-65-20 record during a 14 year tenure at the school.
+A highlight of his collegiate coaching career at Brooklyn College was winning the Nepal Cup in Katmandu where his team defeated the national teams of India, China and Nepal.

 Coach Rooney played midfielder and striker at Fordham University and C.W.
 Post.
 After graduating from C.W.
 Post Jim began his professional career with the Long Island Rough Riders.
 He later played in Major League Soccer for the MetroStars, the Miami Fusion and the New England Revolution.
 Jim then returned to the Long Island Rough Riders in June 2004.
 While coaching for Boca United last year he accepted the position of assistant coach with Fort Lauderdale Strikers.
 Coach Rooney has an absolute love for the game of soccer.
 He believes that coaching allows him to stay involved and teach the youth of today.

-As a child Jason played Forward and Midfielder for New Hyde and Commack United on Long Island for a total of 11 years.
-Coach Jason was a member of the NY State Team and the Eastern Regional Team for 6 years as well as a member of the U17, U18 and U20 United States National Team Pools.
-He made his first national appearance for the U17 National Team at the age of 14.
-Jason played for four years at Herricks High School before attending the University of Maryland (Go Terrapins!) on a soccer scholarship.
-He was the 3rd all-time high scorer at UM and earned his degree in Communication.
+Coach Jason is a former U.S. Youth National Team performer who also starred at the University of Maryland where he played under renown coach Sasho Cirvorski.
+As a child Jason played forward and midfielder for the New Hyde Park and Commack United soccer clubs on Long Island for a total of 11 years.
+Coach Jason played on both the NY State ODP Team and the Region 1 ODP Team for 6 years was a member of the U17, U18 and U20 United States National Team Pools.
+He made his first national appearance for the U17 National Team at the tender age of 14.
+Jason played for four years at Herricks High School before moving onto the University of Maryland (Go Terrapins!) where he was the #3rall-time high scorer and earned his degree in Communication.
 After college he went on to coach at Allegheny College for 2 years.
-He has been coaching at Boca United for four years.
-He resides in Boca Raton with his wife Giannina and son Jonathan.
+He has been coaching at Boca United for four years and resides in Boca Raton with his wife Giannina and son Jonathan.
 Coach Jason loves soccer and he coaches to give back to a game that has been so good to him and has given him so many opportunities.

 Coach Chris began playing soccer on the beautiful island of Bermuda.
 At Coral Springs High School Chris was a striker and center back for four years.
 He has also played in the Men’s open Premier Copa Latina and was on the practice squad for the Thundercats.
 He coached with the Coral Springs Renegades for over 10 years and over 4 years with Boca United F.C.
 He currently holds a National Coaching license and a USSF D National License.
 Coach Chris loves working with the young players.
 Chris has always wanted to be a coach and trainer who finds a great sense of satisfaction of working with the younger players and watching them develop.